2025 Gaza war protests at universities in the Netherlands: Wageningen University & Research

+University of Twente

+On 1 September, the speech by Prime Minister Dick Schoof at the opening ceremony of the academic year at the University of Twente was disrupted twice.
+The protesters were removed by security.

 Reactions

 On 14 March, the University of Amsterdam announced it would indefinitely suspend student exchange programmes with the Hebrew University of Jerusalem, following recommendations from a university-appointed committee on "sensitive partnerships".
 The decision was based on concerns over the university's ties to the Israeli military and its failure to distance itself from alleged human rights violations in Gaza.
 Israeli students already in Amsterdam may complete their studies, but new exchanges are halted.

 On 8 May, Tilburg University announced it had suspended institutional ties with Bar-Ilan and Reichman universities in Israel, citing their close links to the Israeli military.
 The decision followed a recommendation by a university-appointed commission of four professors.
 Attempts to initiate dialogue with the two institutions were unsuccessful, according to the university.
 Talks with the Hebrew University of Jerusalem are ongoing, as Tilburg noted the importance of engaging with critical voices within Israeli society.

 On 16 May, Utrecht University announced it would end a research collaboration with the Israeli Ministry of Health and permanently halt its student exchange programme with the University of Haifa.
 While most existing collaborations will continue, the university stated it will not establish new ties with Israeli institutions for the time being.
 A committee will be formed to develop an ethical framework for partnerships involving countries engaged in armed conflict or human rights violations.
 The university also condemned Israeli actions in Gaza, citing "genocidal violence" and ongoing blockades.

 On 22 May, Radboud University in Nijmegen announced it would end its institutional cooperation with Tel Aviv University and the Hebrew University.
-The decision followed the ongoing protests in its campus and a commission’s finding that Israel’s human rights violations in Palestine are “serious and systematic", and that those universities contribute to some of these violations.
+The decision followed the ongoing protests in its campus and a commission’s finding that Israel’s human rights violations in Palestine are "serious and systematic", and that those universities contribute to some of these violations.